The original version of what follows was first posted to the

 7. Sentience - not physical individuals, but as a force unto itself.
 As it changed and merged with the above list, parts of the many Variables (and combinations of Variables) were sentient in an unimaginably alien way.
 Yes, regions could become sentient (parts of the Dimension variable) and portions of Matter could become sentient (something that is easily understood, perhaps), and of course because everything was in constant change, the sentience was spontaneously appearing, growing, combining with others, fading, and disappearing again.
 But also other Variables could interact with Sentience.
 Parts of Ethos could become sentient.
 Parts of Magic.
 Parts of the "Life" energy.
 Even space or time.
 And combinations of elements of different Variables.
 Thus explaining how biological beings as well as electrical clouds of energy, abyssal planes and magical swords can all be sentient according to The Rules of this Multiverse.

 Side note: Some philosophers would group 1.
 Matter and 2.
 Physical Energy, 3.
 Magical Energy and 4.
 "Life" Energy, and 6.
 Ethos and 7.
 Sentience as natural pairs, related to one in other in some way, much as subatomic particles are paired in the RealWorld Rules.
+These 3 pairs also happen to fit in with the planar philosophical theory of the Rule of Threes.

 Can you picture the shear scope of this alien, chaotic universe yet?